21 Must-Play Games Like "Minecraft"

 If you’re looking for a free game similar to Minecraft, then you should really check out Minetest.
 Celeron55, Minetest’s developer has done an awesome job creating a game that is very close to Minecraft.
 The game is free and less resource-hungry, so you won’t be having problems running Minetest even on an old computer.

-If you’re old hardware couldn’t run Minecraft, then Minetest might be the game for you.
+If your old hardware couldn’t run Minecraft, then Minetest might be the game for you.
 It doesn’t have the best features, but you can still surely have an enjoyable time playing the game.

 Block Story is the game you’re looking for if you want a sandbox building game combined with RPG elements.
 More than 3 million gamers have downloaded Block Story.
 The game also has full compatibility between PC and mobile devices, so you can enjoy playing whether you’re at home or on the go.